MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/use-postman-perform-operations.md

 ## Create a record

 Use a `POST` request to send data to create a record.
-Set the URL to the entity set name for an entity, in this case, the account entity, and set the headers as shown below.
+Set the URL to the entity set name--in this case, `accounts`, and set the headers as shown here.

 `POST` `{{webapiurl}}accounts`

 ![Create a new record using Web API](../media/postman-create-records.png "Create a new record using Web API")

-Set the Body of the request with information about the account to create.
+Set the body of the request with information about the account to create.

 ![Body of the request to create a record using Web API](../media/postman-create-record-body.png "Body of the request to create a record using Web API")